Local Security

 sudo adduser vader

 2. Create a new group called mustafar.
-We can add users to this group that we want to jail.
+We can add users to this group that we want to jail in a chrooted environment.

 groups vader